 8 EXAMS (1st & 2nd hrs) 7:30am – 2:35pm; Altered day

 9 EXAMS (3rd & 4th hrs) 7:30am - dismiss 11:10am

 10 EXAMS (5th & 6th hrs) 7:30am - dismiss 11:10am

 About Holt High School

-Holt High School is a four year comprehensive school.
-The main high school campus, housing grades 10-12, is located on a 40-acre campus-like setting with a performing Arts complex seating 850 in the theater and a comprehensive on-grounds Athletic complex.
+The Main Campus houses grades 9, 10, 11 and is located on a 40-acre campus-like setting with a performing Arts complex that seats 850 in the theater and a comprehensive on-grounds Athletic complex.

 In 1989 Holt High School became the first Professional Development School (PDS) affiliated with Michigan State University and the Holmes Group.
 The goals of a PDS are to improve teaching practices and student learning through the application of the most current educational research and on-site action research.